 “For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands.”
 Isaiah 55:12

-My mysterious tears are liquified longings for a season with no death, a time when kids can explore free and safe, and a place where families can live together -in perfect health- forever.
+My mysterious tears are liquid longings for a season with no death, a time when kids can explore free and safe, and a place where families can live together -in perfect health- forever.